CamiloQuezadaDev/graphql-ruby-blog/README.md

 - [x] authentication system
 - [x] users can create, read, update and delete blogs
+- [x] users can comment the blog of other user
 - [ ] users can save the blog of other user to favorites
-- [ ] users can comment the blog of other user
 - [ ] users can clap the blog of other user
-- [ ] users can comment the blog of other user

 ## Installation